 The Mortality and Medical Costs of Air Pollution: Evidence from Changes in Wind Direction

-We estimate the causal effects of acute fine particulate matter (PM 2.5) exposure on mortality and health care use among the US elderly using Medicare administrative data and a novel instrument for air pollution: changes in the local wind direction.
-We then develop a new methodology that uses machine learning to estimate the number of life-years lost due to PM 2.5.
-We find that, while unhealthy individuals are disproportionately vulnerable to air pollution, the largest aggregate burden is borne by those with medium life expectancy, who are both vulnerable and comprise a large share of the elderly population.
+We estimate the causal effects of acute fine particulate matter exposure on mortality, health care use, and medical costs among the US elderly using Medicare data and a novel instrument for air pollution: changes in local wind direction.
+We develop a new approach that uses machine learning to estimate the life-years lost due to pollution exposure and show that our procedure reduces bias relative to previous methods.
+Finally, we characterize treatment effect heterogeneity using both life expectancy and generic machine learning inference.
+Both approaches find that mortality effects are concentrated in about 25 percent of the elderly population.

 Document Object Identifier (DOI): 10.3386/w22796

 Users who downloaded this paper also downloaded* these: